 Early Scottish immigrants added baking powder to their traditional drop scones, and the result - pikelets - have become a New Zealand legend.
-Lyn's preference is to replace the baking powder with cream of tartar and baking soda.
+Anne's preference is to replace the baking powder with cream of tartar and baking soda.

 Cooking Time around 5 mins; makes about 20 Pikelets.